hashtro9-rgb/JobMarketAnalysis/README.md

-# Job Market Intelligence Dashboard
+# Job Market Intelligence ANALYSIS

 A full, working data engineering + BI pipeline: it scrapes live Data Analyst job postings, cleans and normalizes them into a relational database, and